beam-community/stripity-stripe/README.md

 {:ok, _result} = Stripe.PaymentMethod.attach(%{customer: stripe_customer.id, payment_method: payment_method_id})
 ```

-Now you can charge the customer using a `PaymentIntent`.
+Now you can charge the customer using a `PaymentIntent` from [Stripe](https://stripe.com/docs/api/payment_intents).
 Since we used a setup intent initially, the payment intent will be authorized to make payments off session, for example to charge for a recurring subscription.

 ```elixir
 {:ok, charge} = Stripe.PaymentIntent.create(%{